nithinj-dev/AAI_primer/README.md

 # Instructions for Agentic AI Primer Lab
 1. Go to https://console.groq.com/keys , Create an API KEY
 2. Go to https://openrouter.ai/, Create an API KEY
-3. Copy the keys & them safely, you may see it only once while creating.
+3. Copy the keys & keep them safely, you may see it only once while creating.
 # Student Workflow: Fork → Modify → Push
 Step 1: Fork the Repository on GitHub
 1. Go to the repository: https://github.com/svhari/AAI_primer